bzminer/bzminer/README.md

   tui_interval               How often the 'tui' dashboard redraws, in ms. A keypress redraws immediately regardless.
 CLI: --tui-interval metrics                    Columns on the MONITORING sensor table (--dmon, and the monitoring screen of the tui/log outputs).
 Comma- or space-separated.
 Takes single columns (memused, memfree, memtotal, util, memutil, core, mem, temp, memtemp, hotspot, power, fan), sensor GROUPS that expand to everything present (temps, clocks, powers, fans, volts, currents, pcie, memory, utilization, performance, all), and any vendor metric key this rig's backends emit (pcie.tx, temp.vr_core, ...).
 Empty = memused,memfree,util,memutil,core,mem,temp,memtemp,hotspot.
 Run 'bzminer --list-columns' for every name available on THIS machine.
 CLI: --metrics device_columns             Columns on the mining screen's DEVICE table (the hardware box above the algorithm box).
 Same vocabulary as metrics above.
 Empty = memfree,memtotal,core,mem,fan,power,temp.
 Run 'bzminer --list-columns' for the full list.
 CLI: --device-columns mining_columns             Columns on the MINING table (the algorithm box: shares, hashrate, pool).
-Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status.
-Empty = id,cfg,tbs,shares,eff,poolhr,hr,status. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts.
-Drop 'status' and the per-device status text, the pool difficulty and the latency rows go with it - they have nowhere to sit.
+Its own vocabulary - id, name, cfg, shares, accepted, rejected, pending, stale, errors, eff, poolhr, hr, avghr, power, temp, fan, core, mem, tbs, status, poolinfo.
+Empty = id,cfg,tbs,shares,eff,poolhr,hr,status,poolinfo. `tbs` is the MEASURED average time between shares found - what a device delivers, as opposed to the `est. tbs` its difficulty predicts. `poolinfo` is the pool's own column - height, difficulty, est. tbs and latency, one per row.
+Warthog leaves it out by default, because its status column carries the rig summary and wants the width; name it explicitly to get it there too.
+Drop it and those four pack into 'status' instead.
+Drop 'status' as well and the per-device status text goes with them - nothing is left wide enough to hold it.
 Run 'bzminer --list-columns' for the full list.
 CLI: --mining-columns cpu_metrics                Collect CPU telemetry (per-core clocks, temperatures, usage, CCD sensors).
 Set false on a GPU rig that does not want them, or where the reads need a privileged driver - GPU metrics are unaffected.
 CLI: --cpu-metrics 0 superio_fans               Read the motherboard's sensor chip directly for fan speeds when no kernel driver publishes them (Linux, x86, and only as root).
 Many boards - mini-PCs especially - carry an ITE or Nuvoton chip that Linux has no driver for, and then nothing reports a CPU fan at all.
 Reads only, and never runs where hwmon already has fans.
 Set false to leave that chip alone.
 CLI: --superio-fans 0 tui_width                  Console width in characters.
 0 = use the terminal's own width and follow a resize, which is the default and is what you want.
 Set it to pin the width - for a terminal that misreports, or output being captured with no tty to ask.
 Pinning it LARGER than the real window makes every row wrap and the dashboard scroll, so measure before setting it.
 CLI: --tui-width